2trac/snippets/mysql.md

 # ---

 # ---
-# on host check connection - 3306 default port mysql
+# on the host check connection - 3306 default port mysql
 # ---

 netstat -ntl | grep 3306

 # ---
-# on host enable remote connection on config mysql
+# on the host enable remote connection on config mysql
 # 0.0.0.0 for all remote connections or specify an address
 # ---